yobels/virtuoso-opensource/README.md

 that are quite large.
 At least 800 MB of free space should be available in the build file system.

-When running `make install', the target file system should have about 460 MB free.
-By default, the install target directories are under /usr/local/, but you can specify
+When running `make install`, the target file system should have about 460 MB free.
+By default, the install target directories are under `/usr/local/`, but you can specify `./configure --prefix=/path/to/dir` instead.

-    ./configure --prefix=/path/to/dir

-instead.

 The minimum working configuration consists of the server executable and config files plus database, no more than a few MB for the server